veerrajukakarla434/vrk-sql-queries/vrk-sql-queries/src/main/java/com/vrk/sql/queries/sql.adavanced.md

 * **Note:** Updating a table with indexes takes more time than updating a table without (because the indexes also need an update).
 So, only create indexes on columns that will be frequently searched against.

 * Creates an index on a table.
-Duplicate values are allowed:
+Duplicate values are allowed.

-> CREATE INDEX index_name ON table_name (column1, column2, ...);.
+>CREATE INDEX index_name ON table_name (column1, column2, ...);

 * Creates a unique index on a table.
-Duplicate values are not allowed:
+Duplicate values are not allowed.

-> CREATE UNIQUE INDEX index_name ON table_name (column1, column2, ...);.
+>CREATE UNIQUE INDEX index_name ON table_name (column1, column2, ...);